karmaniverous/serverless-lodash-plugin/README.md

 Unfortunately...

-- I needed to deliver that value is as an environment variable.
+- I needed to deliver that value as an environment variable.
 - Environment variables are ONLY delivered into `serverless.yml` as strings.
 - `provisionedConcurrency` HAS to be a number.

 Bollocks.
-And while `serverless.yml` DOES support a few inline functions (like [`strToBool`](https://www.serverless.com/framework/docs/guides/variables#read-string-variable-values-as-boolean-values)), it won't parse an integer.
+And while `serverless.yml` DOES support a few inline functions (like [`strToBool`](https://www.serverless.com/framework/docs/guides/variables#read-string-variable-values-as-boolean-values)), it won't parse an integer from a string.

 Double bollocks.
 You can see other devs crying about the same problem [here](https://forum.serverless.com/t/problems-reading-in-integer-or-null-from-env-file-trying-to-disabled-or-set-provision-concurrency-for-development-or-production-stage/12956) and [here](https://github.com/serverless/serverless/issues/10791).

 Hence this plugin, which exposes the entire [`lodash`](https://lodash.com/) library (plus some other goodies) as variables in `serverless.yml`.

-It's like solving a thumbtack problem with a sledgehammer, but whatevs.
+I mean why use a fly swatter when you can use a bazooka, right? 🤓

 ## Why is this even an issue?

-If you think about it, the Serverless Framework applies two independeny processing layers to `serverless.yml`:
+If you think about it, the Serverless Framework applies two independent processing layers to `serverless.yml`:

-- It parses the file into JSON, validates the incoming data against its schema, and applies serverless-specific variable expansion.
+1. It parses the file into JSON, applies Serverless-specific variable expansion, and validates the result against its config schema.

-- It passes the result to provider-specific packaging logic (like AWS CloudFormation), which applies its own kind of logic.
+1. It passes the result to provider-specific packaging logic (like AWS CloudFormation), which does its own provider-specific thing.

-So if you try to use an AWS `!If` function to deal with the `provisionedConcurrency`-as-string issue, you're going to fail, because the environment variable containing the number will parse as a string and fail the first schema-validation step BEFORE your `!If` function gets a chance at it.
+So if you try to use an AWS `!If` function to deal with the `provisionedConcurrency`-as-string issue, you're going to fail, because the environment variable containing the number will parse as a string and fail the first schema-validation step BEFORE your `!If` function gets a chance at it!

-This plugin works because is functions run during the initial variable-expansion phase, BEFORE your YAML is validated against the Serverless schema.
-So as long as your `lodash` functions resolve to valid YAML, you're good to go.
+This plugin works because is functions run during the initial variable-expansion phase, BEFORE your config is validated against the Serverless schema.
+So as long as your `lodash` functions resolve to a valid `serverless.yml` config, you're good to go!

 ## Sign me up!

-Install the plugin with:
+Thought so. 🤣 Install the plugin with:

 ```bash
 npm i -D @karmaniverous/serverless-lodash-plugin